Cover for Ronald Gary Wallace's Obituary

 Gary was sealed to Teresa Lynn Collier in the Oakland, California Temple on June 20, 1969.
-On their first year anniversary day in 1970, he received his draft notice to report in one month on his birthday.
+On their first year anniversary in 1970, he received his draft notice to report in one month on his birthday.
 He served as an E-4 Specialist in the United States Army in the Saigon area army base for 14 months, after six months of Advanced Military Training.
 He served in the Military Police central office as a clerk.
-Gary came home to two daughters and began civilian life.
+Gary came home to his two daughters and began civilian life.

 Gary and Teresa have 8 children and 16 grandchildren.